-Intergovernmental revenues increase \$20,000 (19%) due to a small increase in signal maintenance revenue anticipated from other jurisdictions.
-Charges for Services increase \$36,000 (8%) with the slight increase in the subdivision administration.
+Intergovernmental revenues increase \$20,000 (19%) due to an increase in signal maintenance revenue anticipated from other jurisdictions.
+Charges for Services increase \$36,000 (8%) with an increase in the subdivision administration.
 Interdepartmental revenues increase \$240,859 (14%) associated with the capital project schedule.